6 Possible Causes of Constipation with Gastritis & 6 Tips to Treat.

 PPIs may induce bowel symptoms such as constipation or diarrhea via altering the gut micro-organisms (dysbiosis).

-Also, some anti-nausea medications (as Zofran) may induce constipation.
+Also, some anti-nausea medications (such as Zofran) may induce constipation.

 Other common medications that cause constipation: